 (4) Anything seized must be dealt with by the manager under the regulations.

-[Section 91 amended by No. 65 of 2006 s.
+[Section 91 amended: No. 65 of 2006 s.
 43(1).]

 Division 3 — Miscellaneous

 92. Department to report on centres

 The annual report of the accountable authority of the Public Sector agency of which the CEO is the chief executive officer prepared for the purposes of the Financial Management Act 2006 is to include a report on the operations of centres and community corrections activities and other operations of the agency under this Part.